These biochemical processes allow people to grow, reproduce, repair damage, and respond to their environment.

 It is a common belief that slim people have a higher metabolism and overweight people have a slower metabolism.
 In fact, this is very rarely the case.

-Here, we will discuss the facts behind metabolism, what it is, what it does, and how it is influenced.
+This MNT Knowledge Center article will discuss the facts behind metabolism, what it is, what it does, and how it is influenced.

 - When people use the word "metabolism" they are often referring to catabolism and anabolism.